-Over-exercising is easy to do, especially if you're doing it from your own home.
+Over-exercising is easy, especially if you’re doing it from your home.
 With that in mind, you need to make sure that you have a proper workout routine.
-You always need to be doing what’s best for your body if you're going to be successful in your training.
+You always need to be doing what’s best for your body if you’re going to be successful in your training.
 This will keep you safe!

-A lot of people put more pressure on different parts of their feet when they run.
-Your foot is what will hit the ground first, so there is potential for you to be too extreme in your movements.
-That's one of the easiest ways to strain your back, from muscles to nerves, and over time, it can have a detrimental effect.
+Many people put more pressure on different parts of their feet when they run.
+Your foot will hit the ground first, so there is potential for you to be too extreme in your movements.
+That’s one of the easiest ways to strain your back, from muscles to nerves, and over time, it can have a detrimental effect.
 Be careful!

 Back problems are becoming more and more common in modern society.
-Even if you have a desk job and you spend 8 hours a day at your desk, you are at risk.
+So even if you have a desk job and spend 8 hours a day at your desk, you are at risk.

 One thing that often goes a little bit under the radar is using the correct running shoes.
-Now, everyone knows that you need them, but there are several different types!
+Everyone knows you need them, but there are several different types!

-You need to make sure that your shoes are the right fit for you (pun intended), and for your step.
+You need to make sure that your shoes are the right fit for you (pun intended) and for your step.
 Like we said above, depending on where your foot is touching the floor first results in where you need to most padding.
-You really need to get the right ones for you and do your homework first!
+So you really need to get the right ones for you and do your homework first!

-Next up, the right treadmill is another complimentary factor to the point above.
-You need to make sure that your treadmill so in a good state with the proper shock absorbers.
-That protects everything from your ankles to your neck, and it's going to be the biggest player in the risks of a treadmill.
-It's even better than outdoor running because of the protection the shock absorbers offer you!
+Next up, the right treadmill is another complementary factor to the point above.
+You need to ensure that your treadmill is in a good state with the proper shock absorbers.
+That protects everything from your ankles to your neck, and it’s going to be the biggest player in the risks of a treadmill.
+It’s even better than outdoor running because of the protection the shock absorbers offer you!

 If your technique is one of the biggest causes of back issues, the solution is to correct it.
-Do whatever you need to make sure that your form is spot on.
-Otherwise, you're always at risk.
+But, first, do whatever you need to ensure that your form is spot on.
+Otherwise, you’re always at risk.

 The ideal running technique varies from person to person, but make sure you aren’t slamming your feet, going too fast, or leaning upright or backwards.
 You need a slight forward tilt for the best results.